 Friday - Race Expo

-The expo has been moved to the Zion Canyon Village in front of Cable Mountain Lodge in Springdale, UT (147 Zion Park Boulevard, Springdale, UT 84767)
+The expo will be held at Zion Canyon Village in front of Cable Mountain Lodge in Springdale, UT (147 Zion Park Boulevard, Springdale, UT 84767)

 Saturday - Race Day

 5:00 am » Start line parking lot opens & shuttles start loading

 5:10 am » Last-minute bib pickup opens (at start line)